ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_schematic_footprint.rst

 Components are available with single schematic and single footprint lib from the manufacturer
 =============================================================================================

 If both the schematic as well as the footprint are available from the manufacturer for Altium as a single  component, this is the easiest way and you can start immediately with the instruction: How to use Altium DB.
-But if the desired component is combined in a library with several other components, see the following section...
+But if the desired component is combined in a library with several other components, see the following section.

 Components are included in other schematic and footprint libraries with other components
 ========================================================================================

 If a component is in a library with several other components, this component must be separated from the other components in the schematic symbol library as well as in the footprint library.
 Using the CarrierBoard library as an example, a possible way is described: